-Now I would get all over that sexest point of view if it weren’t for two things.
+Now I would get all over that sexist point of view if it weren’t for two things.

-Firstly, my husband, who can barely seem to heat a can of gluten-free soup inside the Simply Gluten-free household, makes unbelievably fabulous, absolutely to die for, better than I have ever had ANYWHERE else, ribs and grilled corn.
+Firstly, my husband, who can barely seem to heat a can of gluten-free soup inside the Gluten Free & More household, makes unbelievably fabulous, absolutely to die for, better than I have ever had ANYWHERE else, ribs and grilled corn.

 Secondly, we live in Florida and it is hot here most of time.
-So the thought of being banished from standing over an open flame in 92 degree, 89 percent humidity weather does not exactly seem like a right I should be fighting too hard for, equality and sisterhood aside.
+So the thought of standing over an open flame in 92 degree, 89 percent humidity weather does not exactly seem like a right I should be fighting too hard for, equality and sisterhood aside.

 When I want to make a typical “barbeque” type meal I do so from the comfort of my air conditioned kitchen.
 Case in point – this slow cooker pulled pork over grilled polenta cakes.